cryptogogue/vol-cardmotron-js/README.md

 Most schemas will specify a layout for each type of card in the game.
 The definitions will contain the text, graphics and other data fields for each individual card.
 In other words, if your game has a card type called 'hero', then you will specify a single layout for 'hero' type cards and a unique definition for each individual hero in your game.

 Cardmotron features a powerful text formatting engine that can be used to render styled text with multiple fonts and inlined icons.
 Cardmotron can also dynamically align and resize text to fit inside a text box.
-This is key functionality, as manually formatting text using professional design tools can be time consuming and, surprisingly, dynamically fitting text to a constrained space is not widely supported by either HTML/CSS or SVG.
+This is key functionality, as manually formatting text using professional design tools can be time consuming and, surprisingly, dynamically fitting text to a constrained space is not widely supported by either HTML/CSS\* or SVG.

+(\*Or possibly not, as pointed out [here](https://boardgamegeek.com/article/33468961).)

 ### Try it Out